CameronWills/OEUnit/readme.md

 #OEUnit

-OEUnit is a unit testing framework for OpenEdge ABL .
+OEUnit is a unit testing framework for OpenEdge ABL.
 OEUnit is intended to help write and run repeatable unit tests - similar to JUnit and other xUnit-based unit testing frameworks.

 For full documentation, see **doc/index.html** in the repository.